Ziya-As/PostgreSQL/postgreSQL.md

 WITH DATA;
 ```

-Use the `WITH DATA` to load data from underlying tables into the view when you issue the `CREATE MATERIALIZED VIEW`.
+We use the `WITH DATA` to load data from underlying tables into the view when we issue the `CREATE MATERIALIZED VIEW` statement.

 ```sql
 CREATE MATERIALIZED VIEW IF NOT EXISTS view_name